 A Quick Summary

-When school stops working for neurodivergent kids, it’s often because:
+When school stops working for neurodivergent kids, it’s usually not a motivation problem – it’s a capacity problem.

-• the social and performance load never switches off
+• the social load never switches off (being watched, judged, corrected, expected)

-• they’ve been over-coping for a long time (masking, pushing through)
+• they’ve been coping for a long time – and the nervous system finally hits its limit

-You don’t need a plan right now.
-You need a clearer lens.
+You don’t need a perfect plan today.
+You just need a clearer lens – so you can reduce pressure and support safety first.

 When School Stops Working, it’s Usually Capacity – Not Character